2015–16 FA Cup: Qualifying rounds

-The qualifying competition began with the Extra Preliminary Round on 15 August 2015.
-All of the competing teams that were not members of either the Premier League or the Football League had to compete in the qualifying rounds to win a place in the first round proper.
-The final (fourth) qualifying round began on the weekend of 24 October.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Worcester City, AFC Fylde, Gainsborough Trinity, Northwich Victoria, Barwell, Grimsby Town, Salford City, FC Halifax Town, Lincoln City, Stalybridge Celtic, FC United of Manchester, Macclesfield Town, Brackley Town, Altrincham, Stourbridge, Maidenhead United, Basingstoke Town, Whitehawk, Didcot Town, Boreham Wood, Welling United, Chesham United, Dover Athletic, Wealdstone, Staines Town, Eastleigh, Aldershot Town, Forest Green Rovers, Braintree Town, Cheltenham Town, Maidstone United and St Albans City.

+Barwell, Salford City, Whitehawk and Didcot Town were appearing in the competition proper for the first time.
+Of the other qualifying clubs, Gainsborough Trinity had last featured in the first round in 2007–08, Stalybridge Celtic had last done so in 2003-04 and Chesham United had last done so in 1994-95.

 First round proper

-The First Round draw took place on 26 October at 7pm at the club house of the FA Charter Standard Community Club Thackley Juniors F.C. based in Thackley in West Yorkshire, and was broadcast live on BBC Two and BBC Radio 5 Live.
-The First Round Proper were played on the weekend of 7 November.
-32 teams from the qualifying competition joined the 48 teams from League One and League Two to compete in this round.
+The first round draw took place on 26 October at 7pm at the club house of the FA Charter Standard Community Club Thackley Juniors F.C. based in Thackley in West Yorkshire, and was broadcast live on BBC Two and BBC Radio 5 Live.
+The first round proper were played on the weekend of 7 November.
+The 32 teams from the qualifying competition joined the 48 teams from League One and League Two to compete in this round.
 The round included two teams from Level 8 still in the competition, Northwich Victoria and Didcot Town, which were the lowest-ranked teams in this round; Northwich Victoria advanced to become the lowest-ranked team in the second round.